robertmxmx/otree-Robert/README.md

 ## Toby to review

+- "Internet requirements to participate" page: remove this page, unless "online option" is chosen in config.
+	- Simon: Done
 - Identify bug in Task 2 feedback page.
 In TH's test, B's endowment went up by 20, but B's endowment cannot change in Task 2.
 I suspect the feedback page is reflecting that B earned a bonus in Task 1.
 But bonus payments should NEVER be shown on the feedback page at end of each round.
 They are only shown to individual players at end of experiment.
     - Simon: Done.
 Please test to make sure.
 - TH: I can't see why Player B earned a bonus in my test run (see data provided).
 In Task 2, Player B guessed C woud spend 4, and said C **should spend** 3.
 C actually spend 7.
 Bonus should only be paid if what C spends what B says C *will* spend.